yogevshalmon/allsat-circuits/README.md

 ./hall_tool ../benchmarks/AND.aag -mode tale
 ```

-We provide next the list of the algorithms(mode_name) where each one produces disjoint(only mars-dis) or non-disjoint solutions:
+We provide next the list of the algorithms(mode_name) where each one produces disjoint(mars-dis) or non-disjoint solutions:

 disjoint solutions algorithms: